Choosing Your Mortgage Lender In 7 Steps

 How To Choose A Mortgage Lender

-As you start your search for the right mortgage lender, here are seven helpful actions you can take.
+As you search for the right mortgage lender, here are seven steps to take.

 1. Check Your Credit Score